thoughtworksarts/thoughtworksarts.github.io/app/_projects/time-sense.markdown

 season      : Summer 2016

-description : A wearable sensory headband which allows the wearer to feel the passing of the 24-hour clock around the circumference of the head. image       : /images/projects/time-sense/og.jpg
+description : A wearable sensory headband which allows the wearer to feel the passing of the 24-hour clock around the circumference of the head.

+thumb-alt   : A man seen from the side with wires coming from a headband he is wearing

+image       : /images/projects/time-sense/og.jpg

 artist      : Neil Harbisson